Pre-Health Professions: FAQ

 Pepperdine students generally score comparably to their GPA.
 Our average MCAT score generally mirrors the national average for accepted students.

-The Medical College Admission Test (MCAT) is a standardized test consisting of four parts: essays (one part) and three multiple-choice tests (verbal reasoning, physical sciences, and biological sciences) (one-part each).
-The multiple-choice tests are scored on a scale of 1-15 in whole-number increments.
-The national average for all students taking the MCAT is between 8 and 9 on each of the three multiple-choice portions of the test.
-For students admitted to medical school, the average test score is about 10 on each part, for a combined score on the multiple-choice portions of the exam of about 30.
-Starting in the year 2007 the MCAT was changed in several ways.
-It is now computerized, takes less time and is scheduled many more times during the year.
-For more information, visit their Website https://www.aamc.org/students/applying/mcat/.
+The Medical College Admission Test (MCAT) is a standardized test consisting of four parts: (1) Chemical and Physical Foundations of Biological Systems, (2) Critical Analysis and Reading Skills, (3) Biological and Biochemical Foundations of Living Systems, and (4) Psychological, Social and Biological Foundations of Behavior.
+These passage-based multiple-choice tests are scored on a scale of 118-132 in whole-number increments.
+The national average for all students taking the MCAT is between 125 and 126 on each of the four multiple-choice portions of the test.
+The average matriculant to medical school has a combined score of about 511-512.
+The exam is computerized and is administered about 30 times a year.
+For more information, visit their website.

 Where do Pepperdine students participate in clinical/volunteer work?